"Security vs. Interoperability" Arguments: An Analytical Framework: Our Taxonomy

 \definecolor{myblue}{RGB}{80,80,160} \definecolor{mygreen}{RGB}{160,80,80}

-\paragraph{Relation to taxonomy} The economic context of horizontal or vertical interoperation may be useful to inform contextual analysis of ``security vs. interoperability'' arguments.
-Security engineering arguments are often related to horizontal interoperation, and security vetting arguments are often related to vertical interoperation, although this is not always the case.\footnote{Theoretically, both types of arguments can arise in both horizontal and vertical interoperation scenarios.
-In practice, many complex real-world scenarios exhibit aspects of both, but the observation we wish to highlight is that there is a stronger correlation between certain categories.}

-It makes sense that vetting concerns and vertical interoperation tend to be seen together as they both arise when one company has a platform with which others interoperate.
-The hybrid cases from our taxonomy are typically also situations in which third parties are pursuing interoperability on a company's platform, so they are also more strongly associated with vertical interoperation.

-\paragraph{Beyond our framework} We emphasize that the tension between security and interoperability is not inherent or universal.
-Plenty of technologies have been designed to support open interoperation from the ground up, and many the concerns we raised in this section will not arise at all.
-Interoperation between email providers is a good (horizontal) example; third-party software on Linux is a good (vertical) example illustrating that interoperation and security can go hand-in-hand.
+\paragraph{Scope of our taxonomy} Our work focuses on security concerns in the context of adding interoperability to systems that previously had less or no support for interoperation.
+Some secure technologies have been designed to support open interoperation from the ground up, and some of the types of concerns discussed in this section will not arise at all in such cases.
+Interoperation between email providers (with PGP) is a good (horizontal) example; third-party software on Linux is a good (vertical) example illustrating that interoperation and security can be built from the ground up.\footnote{Of course, PGP has well documented usability and other issues~\cite{PGP, clark_email}.
+Our point here is not to extol these examples' security, but to contrast building in interoperation from the outset vs. retrofitting.
+See also Note \ref{note:hard} discussing how designing secure interoperation is hard.}